 Are You Accepting New Patients?

 Yes!
-We always welcome new patients to our La Jolla and Rancho Santa Fe dental offices.
+We always welcome new patients to our La Jolla dental office.
 We treat patients of all ages – from children to senior citizens – so all are welcome.
 If you are in the San Diego area we would love the opportunity to answer your dental questions and take care of you and your family for all of your cosmetic, restorative, and preventative dentistry needs.

 Do You Do Pediatric Dentistry?

 Yes.
-While our offices do not focus on pediatric dentistry, we are happy and well equipped to provide dental care to children of all ages.
+While our office does not focus on pediatric dentistry, we are happy and well equipped to provide dental care to children of all ages.

 When Should My Child’s First Visit Be?